Data Protection in Contracts Under GDPR Explained

 - Cross-border transfers should rely on Standard Contractual Clauses backed by technical and procedural safeguards.

-- Regular AI-assisted contract reviews keep global agreements aligned with evolving GDPR requirements.
+- Regular AI Contract Review keeps global agreements aligned with evolving GDPR requirements.

 - Building transparent, secure contract frameworks strengthens commercial trust and long-term compliance confidence.